Ashmil114/web_Scraping_Using_Python/README.md

 # Web Scraping Job Data with Beautiful Soup
 ## Overview
 This repository demonstrates how to use Python’s Beautiful Soup library to scrape job data from a website.
-We’ll extract job titles, company names, and locations and save the data in a CSV file.
+I'll extract job titles, company names, and locations and save the data in a CSV file.

 ## Prerequisites
 - Python 3.x installed